influxdata/docs-v2/content/influxdb/v2.0/install.md

 To run InfluxDB on Raspberry Pi, you will need:

-- A Raspberry Pi 4+ or 400
+- a Raspberry Pi 4+ or 400
-- A 64-bit operating system.
+- a 64-bit operating system.
-  We recommend installing a [64-bit version of Ubuntu](https://ubuntu.com/download/raspberry-pi) of Ubuntu Desktop or Ubuntu Server compatible with Raspberry Pi 4+.
+  We recommend installing a [64-bit version of Ubuntu](https://ubuntu.com/download/raspberry-pi) of Ubuntu Desktop or Ubuntu Server compatible with 64-bit Raspberry Pi.

 Follow the [Linux installation instructions](/influxdb/v2.0/install/?t=Linux) to install InfluxDB on a Raspberry Pi.

 #### Support for 32-bit systems

-If you have a 32-bit Raspberry Pi, you can [use Telegraf](/{{< latest "telegraf" >}}/) for collecting and sending data to InfluxDB Cloud.
+If you have a 32-bit Raspberry Pi, [use Telegraf](/{{< latest "telegraf" >}}/) to collect and send data to [InfluxDB Cloud](/influxdb/cloud).

 {{% /tab-content %}}
 <!--------------------------------- END Rasberry Pi --------------------------->